Frequently Asked Questions

 Can I use the ET GeoWizards functionality if I have QGIS?

 Yes.
-ET GeoWizards 12.0 can be used no matter what your GIS platform is.
+ET GeoWizards 12.0 and above can be used no matter what your GIS platform is.
 If you have QGIS you just need to download and install ET GeoWizards 12.x.

 - Run ET GeoWizards 12 from Windows.
 All the functions accept for input Shapefiles and File GDB layers which are supported by QGIS.